Where: York Street Park

 Some installations are interactive, some are meant to mesmerize, and some aim to capture warmth.
 No matter which installation you stumble across, it’ll get your artsy vibe on and make you appreciate those dark winter nights.

 Where: The Distillery District

 Enter the free light exhibition in the historic Distillery District–a way to brighten, lighten and make winter hip, fun and interactive.
 The result is a magical, urban, outdoor art exhibit unlike others in the city.

 For artists, it’s a chance to play with the medium of light and how it can be manipulated and transformed.
 For visitors, it’s a way to see incredible art outside for free.
-Last year’s exhibits showed off work by American, Canadian, Japanese and Dutch artists (to list a few).
+Last year’s exhibits showed off work by American, Canadian, German and Swedish artists (to list a few).

 See it.
 Snap it.
 Share it.
 In every neighbourhood, around every corner, through every door

 there's something that begs to be discovered in Toronto.